realityforge/Quake-III-Arena/README.md

   com_maxfpsMinimized               - Maximum frames per second when minimized com_busyWait                      - Will use a busy loop to wait for rendering
-                                      next frame when set to non-zero value com_pipefile                      - Specify filename to create a named pipe through which other processes can control
+                                      next frame when set to non-zero value com_gamename                      - Gamename sent to master server in getservers[Ext] query and infoResponse
-                                      the server while it is running.
-                                      Nonfunctional on Windows.
-  com_gamename                      - Gamename sent to master server in
-                                      getservers[Ext] query and infoResponse
                                       "gamename" infostring value.
 Also used